Tanoy2003-ctrl/Fradulent_Transaction_Detection/README.md

 It is a Machine Learning model, Used to predict any fradulent transaction of a financial company.

-# TO RUN :
+# To Run :
   run    Fraud.py